Best Film for the Nikon EL2

-The best film to use in the Nikon EL2 should be based on the available light, your lens, and the type of film you want to use.
+The best film to use in your Nikon EL2 should depend on your lens, lighting conditions, and type of film you want to shoot.

-Kodak UltraMax 400 - The film works well in a large range of lighting conditions and is a good choice for a color 35mm film.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the EL2 in the majority of scenarios.
+Kodak UltraMax 400 - This film handles a multitude of lighting conditions well and is a good selection for a color 35mm film.
+The film is fast enough so that you should be able to handhold the EL2 in just about all scenarios.

-Kodak Gold 200 - A staple film emulsion that started production in the mid-1980s.
-Kodak Gold 200 has the look and feel of home snapshots from the 80s and 1990s.
-Use an on-camera flash to get the "classic" look.
+Kodak Gold 200 - A staple film emulsion that was launched in the mid-1980s.
+The film gives the look of family snapshots from the 1980s and 1990s.
+For the authentic experience have an on-camera flash.

-Over-expose it by 1 or 2-stops to reveal the best look the film has to offer.
-This will produce the gorgeous colors people love Kodak Gold 200 for.
+Over-expose it by 1 or 2-stops to produce the most popular look the film has to offer.
+This will ensure that you get the outstanding colors everyone loves Kodak Gold 200 for.

-Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is by far the most popular color negative 35mm film.
-Overexpose Portra 400 by 1 or 2-stops to get the rendering the film is well known for.
+Kodak Portra 400 - Among film enthusiasts online, Portra 400 is the top color film emulsion.
+Overexpose it by 1 or 2-stops to get the appearance the film is known for.

 Black and White Film